 Balance transfer fee

-Citi also charges a 3% balance transfer fee (or $5, whichever is higher).
+Citi charges a 5% balance transfer fee (or $5, whichever is higher).
 As we’ve mentioned, with either card, you’ll be better off completing a transfer as soon as you can because of Citi’s four-month requirement and higher balance transfer fees on the Discover it Balance Transfer after the 3% intro fee (up to 5% thereafter).
-Still, Citi wins this round as you won’t pay more than 3% (or $5) in balance transfer fees, when with Discover, you may potentially pay 5%.

 It’s a draw